 Earn 2X points on travel purchases, including Airbnb.

-If you’re looking for a solid general travel card with a modest annual fee, it’s hard to beat the Chase Sapphire Preferred® Card.
-The $95 annual fee card earns 2X points on travel and dining at restaurants, eligible delivery services, takeout and dining out & 1 point per dollar spent on all other purchases worldwide..
+If you're looking for a solid general travel card with a modest annual fee, it's hard to beat the Chase Sapphire Preferred® Card.
+The $95 annual fee card earns 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases worldwide.
 The 2X earning rate does include Airbnb purchases.